Hamad-Anwar/Html-CSS-Portfolio/README.md

 - HTML
 - CSS
 - JavaScript
-- [Add any other technologies or frameworks you used]

 ## How to Use
 The website is designed to be intuitive and user-friendly.
 Here's a quick guide on how to navigate and use the website: